Vision Loss & Blindness

 Nearly 3.5 million Americans over 40 have some degree of vision loss, most commonly from age-related conditions.
 This number is expected to double in the next few decades as the baby boomers grow older.
 Most people with age-related vision loss will not become completely blind; instead they will experience partial or moderate loss of vision.
 They may need to develop new skills to remain self-reliant.
-This Fact Sheet discusses age-related vision loss and how you, as caregiver, can help your loved one adjust to the challenges.
+This fact sheet discusses age-related vision loss and how you, as a caregiver, can help your loved one adjust to the challenges.